Graduating Class of 2017

-Low-income students have to take remedial English courses at double the rate of the state average.
+Low-income students have to take remedial English courses at more than double the rate of the state average.

-Few Utah high school graduates (7%) need to take remedial English courses, showing Utah students are generally prepared for college-level English work.
-One exception is low-income students, twice as many of whom need to take remedial English courses (14%).
+Few Utah high school graduates (4%) need to take remedial English courses, showing Utah students are generally prepared for college-level English work.
+One exception is low-income students, more than twice as many of whom need to take remedial English courses (9%).

-Only 77% of low-income students qualified for Pell grants.
+Only 77% of low-income students, enrolled at USHE 1st semester, qualified for Pell grants.

 This could be due to various reasons, including students not completing the Free Application for Federal Student Aid (FAFSA).
-Utah continually has one of the lowest FAFSA completion rates in the country.
+Utah continues to have the lowest FAFSA completion rate in the country.